 Freight Carried on Step Deck Trailer

 So what kind of freight is typically carried on step deck trailers?
 These trailers usually accommodate heavy machinery and freight that tends to be higher.
 The average load capacity of this trailer, also known as a drop deck or “lowboy,” comes in at around 46,000 pounds, which is why these open trailers are particularly useful when it comes to hauling anything heavy.
 The typical step deck truck loads include the following items:

-Obviously, these items can be quite high and depending on the specific state law, they may exceed the maximum allowable height, especially for things like bridge clearance.
+Obviously, these items can be quite high, and depending on the specific state law, they may exceed the maximum allowable height, especially for things like bridge clearance.
 This is where step deck trailers really come in handy.
 These trailers have the capability to hold loads of up to 10 feet and 2 inches in height, which makes them perfect for taller items that don’t fit on standard flatbed trailers.
 The “step” gives the necessary extra room to fit those large freights that would otherwise fail to make it under low bridges.

 Flatbed Trailer Vs Step Deck Trailer